UniversalDependencies/UD_English-EWT/README.txt

 2015-11-15 v1.2
 -- Bugfix: removed _NFP suffix from some lemmas
 -- Fixed date annotations to adopt UD standard
--- Improved precision of xcomp relation
+-- Remove escaping of ( and ) from word tokens (XPOSTAGs are still -LRB- and -RRB-) -- Improved precision of xcomp relation
 -- Improved recall of name relation
 -- Corrected lemmas for reduced auxiliaries